camunda/camunda-docs/optimize/self-managed/optimize-deployment/migration-update/camunda-8/instructions.md

 | 3.7 - 3.13.x/8.5.x | Rolling update to 8.6          |

 :::note Heads Up!
-Starting with version 8.6, separate artefact are provided for Camunda 7 and Camunda 8.
+Starting with version 8.6, separate artifacts are provided for Camunda 7 and Camunda 8.
 Moving forward, Camunda 8 users should adhere to the 8.x.x versioning format.
 :::

 ## Migration instructions